pmtam-sl/PolicyLapse_Analysis/README.md

 ### Part 3: Policy Lapse Prediction using TidyMode
 - **Objective**: Build predictive models to forecast the likelihood of a policy lapse.
-- **Method**: Use TidyMode, a tidy approach to machine learning in R, to fit and evaluate models for predicting policy lapses.
+- **Method**: Use `tidymodels`, a tidy approach to machine learning in R, to fit and evaluate models for predicting policy lapses.

 ## Repository Structure